-The term "National Park" was originally defined as a set aside place of wilderness, with its conservation to be for posterity to serve as a symbol of national pride.
+The term "National Park" was originally defined as a set-aside place of wilderness, with its conservation to be for posterity to serve as a symbol of national pride.
 The United States defines it as a public park for the enjoyment and benefit of the people.
-National parks never close except when weather dictates such for the safety of the public.
+National parks never close except when weather dictates so for the safety of the public.
 In many National Parks, visitors are welcome to camp and enjoy outdoor activities while inside the park.

 Largest National Parks in the US

 The United States has 12 National Parks exceeding 1 million acres in area, with 7 of these being found in Alaska.
 Below is a list of national parks in the country, starting with the largest park.

 1. Wrangell-St. Elias, Alaska (8,323,146.48 acres)

 2. Gates of the Arctic, Alaska (7,423,897.45 acres)